equk/windows/README.md

 Also 'cleanup' folder features scripts to remove Microsoft OneDrive & move components relating to indexing of information within files (Cortana), reporting & information gathering.

+    cleanup
+        rem-lockapp.ps1     removes ugly lockscreen
+        rem-onedrive.ps1    removes onedrive
+        rem-sysapps.ps1     removes cortana, feedback & support

+Info regarding lockapp can be found in info/lockapp.md

 Some other Useful scripts in the windows 10 folder:

     fw-blocklist        Windows Firewall Extension scripts - allows use of IP Blocklists hosts-blocklist     HOSTS script to block hosts from blocklists.